rkipp1210/gridster_example/README.md

 Gridster Example
 ================

-Playing around with git and gridster.js
+Playing around with git, bootstrap and gridster.js